geometerio/elixir-phoenix-dockerfile-examples/README.md

 ## Creating the Docker image and running the container locally

 Use the scripts in `bin/docker` to create the Docker image locally, and also to run it.
+You'll need to specify the environment variables in `.envrc.sample` first (copy it to `.envrc` if you're using direnv, or to a `.env` file, or however you specify environment variables).
+No edits should be required to the Dockerfile.
+Change the values in `config/prod.exs` and `config/runtime.exs` to match your app name, repo name, and endpoint.
+If your Phoenix app has a Postgres database, you'll also need to add and modify the files `lib/your_app_name/release.ex` (which runs database migrations) and `rel/overlays/bin/start_script`.

+***DO NOT*** forget to set `server: true` in `config/prod.exs` for your endpoint!

 ## Deploying on Digital Ocean's App Platform

 Here are the steps required to deploy on Digital Ocean's App platform (after you have copied the required files into your project):

-1) Create an app
+1) Create an app on DO
-1) Set the environment variables shown in `.envrc.sample`
+1) Set the environment variables shown in `.envrc.sample` in Overview -> Components -> Environment Variables
-1) Create a CNAME in your DNS for the new Digital Ocean app domain name.
+1) Create a CNAME in your DNS provider for the new Digital Ocean app domain name.
-1) Set the environment variable `CANONICAL_HOST` to be this new CNAME value.
+1) Set the environment variable `CANONICAL_HOST` in DO to be this new CNAME value.
 1) Under the Digital Ocean Apps -> Settings -> Domains & Certificates, add the new CNAME (this will cause a certificate to get auto-generated).